 Where was I?

-So, I decided to try to calm myself down.
+I decided to try to calm myself down.

-It didn't really help much, so I tried figuring out a way of escape.
+No progress.
+I tried figuring out a way of escape.

 Struggling, I scavenged my pockets for any useful tools.
 A bent bobby pin.
 Nope, not sharp enough.
 Tissues.
 Not much help either.
 Then, my hand closed around a compact object.
 My face brightened: my Swiss army knife.
 Jackpot!
 It wasn't exactly strong or sharp with its blade already rusted and bent, but I had hoped it to be at least sharp enough to cut the rope.
 Only, I didn't get a chance to.